konradsz/igrep/README.md

 <!-- keybindings end -->

 ## Supported text editors
 `igrep` supports Vim, Neovim, nano, VS Code (stable and insiders), Emacs, EmacsClient, Helix, SublimeText, Micro, Intellij, Goland, Pycharm and Less.
-If your beloved editor is missing on this list and you still want to use `igrep` please file an issue.
+If your beloved editor is missing on this list and you still want to use `igrep` please file an issue or use [custom command](#custom-command).

 ## Specifying text editor
+### Builtin editors
-To specify the editor, use one of the following (listed in order of their precedence):
+To specify builtin editor, use one of the following (listed in order of their precedence):
 - `--editor` option,
 - `$IGREP_EDITOR` variable,
 - `$VISUAL` variable,
 - `$EDITOR` variable.

 Higher priority option overrides lower one.
 If neither of these options is set, vim is used as a default.

+### Custom Command
+Users can provide their own command used to open selected match using `--custom-command` option.
+It must contain {file_name} and {line_number} tokens.
+Example command used to open file in Vim looks as follows:

+`--custom-command "vim +{line_number} {file_name}"`

 ## Installation
 ### Prebuilt binaries